- Can I pass my CA Final Exams while working a full-time job?

 - Yes, you can definitely pursue CA along with a full-time job.
 However, this is not easy in the absence of proper planning and right time management.

-- In fact: In this article, Rohit Singh shares the exact strategy he used to clear his CA Finals exams, CMA exams while working a full-time job.
+- In fact: In this article, Rohit Singh shares the exact strategy he used to clear his CA Finals exams, and CMA exams while working a full-time job.

-- Rohit is a qualified Chartered Accountant, Company Secretary, and a Cost Accountant.
+- Rohit is a qualified Chartered Accountant, Company Secretary, and Cost Accountant.
 He has previously headed the GST Suvidha Provider (GSP) Business for Karvy Data Management Services Ltd.

 - Presently, he is the co-founder of TaxMarvel Consulting Services LLP, a niche consulting firm in GST, Corporate Laws, and Corporate Taxation.